mnechy/ASU_CyberSecurity_ELK_Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses_
 - My personal home device Public IP

 Machines within the network can only be accessed by the Jump Box via SSH.
-- Which machine did you allow to access your ELK VM?
-What was its IP address?_
-    - The Jump Bov Virtual Machine with a VNet IP of 10.0.0.8
+- The Jump Box Virtual Machine with a VNet IP of 10.0.0.8

 A summary of the access policies in place can be found in the table below.